aws-samples/aws-copilot-cli-streamlit/README.md

 `streamlit run streamlit-ui/main.py --logger.level=debug`

-If you want to buidl the image and run in locally.
+If you want to build the image and run in locally.
 ```
 docker build -t aws-summarizer:latest .  --platform=linux/amd64